-The opening gala will take place in Riga – at the Latvian National Opera, a splendid gilded theatre dating from the 1860s.
-Jurmala’s Dzintari Concert Hall will host the rest of the festival.
-Recently the object of a stylish, multi-million-euro renovation, the Dzintari Concert Hall offers both an intimate timber-built venue, dating from 1936 and accommodating 500 people, and a 2,000-seat space which opened in the early 1960s and celebrates the summer by being open-sided.
+The subsequent three weekends are based in Jurmala, Latvia’s flagship seaside resort.
+Just half an hour from Riga, it is famed for its expansive white-sand beaches and elegant wooden villas.
+It is also home to the Dzintari Concert Hall.
+Recently the object of a stylish, multi-million-euro renovation, it offers both an intimate timber-built venue, dating from 1936 and accommodating 500 people, and a 2,000-seat space which opened in the early 1960s and celebrates the summer by being open-sided.